oracle/graal/compiler/README.md

 ```

 Graal depends on a JDK that supports JVMCI ([JVM Compiler Interface](https://bugs.openjdk.java.net/browse/JDK-8062493)).
-Graal does not currently work with a [JDK9 Early Access Release](https://jdk9.java.net/download/).
+Graal works with build 168 or later of a [JDK9 Early Access Release](https://jdk9.java.net/download/).
-Once recent JVMCI API changes (e.g., [8177845](https://bugs.openjdk.java.net/browse/JDK-8177845)) propagate to an Early Access Release, this document will be updated.
 JVMCI-enabled builds of JDK8 for selected platforms are available via [OTN](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html).
 If you are not on one of these platforms (e.g., Windows), see [Building JVMCI JDK8](#building-jvmci-jdk8) below.